The Name of the Rose (film): Production

-Director Jean-Jacques Annaud once told Umberto Eco that he was convinced the book was written for only one person to direct: himself.
-He felt personally intrigued by the project and other things because of a lifelong fascination with medieval churches and a great familiarity with Latin and Greek.
+Director Jean-Jacques Annaud told Umberto Eco that he was convinced the book was written for only one person to direct: himself.
+He was intrigued by the project due a lifelong fascination with medieval churches and a great familiarity with Latin and Greek.

-Annaud spent four years preparing the film, traveling throughout the United States and Europe, searching for the perfect multi-ethnic cast with interesting and distinctive faces.
+Annaud spent four years preparing the film, traveling throughout the United States and Europe, searching for the perfect cast, focusing on a multi-ethnic cast and actors with interesting and distinctive faces.
 He resisted suggestions to cast Sean Connery for the part of William because he felt the character, who was already an amalgam of Sherlock Holmes and William of Occam, would become too overwhelming with "007" added.
 Later, after Annaud failed to find another actor he liked for the part, he was won over by Connery's reading, but Eco was dismayed by the casting choice, and Columbia Pictures pulled out because Connery's career was then in a slump.

 Christian Slater was cast through a large-scale audition of teenage boys.
 (His mother, Mary Jo Slater, was also a prominent casting director who consulted on the film.)
 For the wordless scene in which the Girl seduces Adso, Annaud allowed Valentina Vargas to lead the scene without his direction.
 Annaud did not explain to Slater what she would be doing in order to elicit a more authentic performance from the actors.

+Although U.S. casting agencies proposed only white actors for his medievalist film, Director Annaud insisted on including a black monk to play the translator Venantius.
+The Swiss actor Urs Althaus, who had previously been a model for the likes of Yves Saint Laurent, Calvin Klein, Valentino, Armani, Gucci, and Kenzo, was hired because Annaud considered that Moors were "intellectuals" in medieval times and therefore it made sense to have one work as a translator.

 The exterior and some of the interiors of the monastery seen in the film were constructed as a replica on a hilltop outside Rome and ended up being the biggest exterior set built in Europe since Cleopatra (1963).
 Many of the interiors were shot at Eberbach Abbey, Germany.
 Most props, including period illuminated manuscripts, were produced specifically for the film.

+In 2024, a restored 4K version from the original negative was released in France, this version was dubbed into the Breton language on this occasion and broadcast on the Breton television channel Brezhoweb.